What we’re working on

 Friendship issues and bullying.

-These finding of both reports were highlighted to the local authority, with subsequent meetings with the Educational Psychologist Lead.
-A Steering Committee was formed to look at how to address these issues and to put into place solutions.
+The findings of both reports were highlighted to the local authority and meetings with the Educational Psychologist Lead.
+A Steering Committee was formed to look at how to address these issues raised and to put solutions into place.

 Who is part of the Steering Committee?